rubydevi/rubydevi/README.md

 ## Hi there 👋

-- :bowtie: I am an experienced Software Engineer.
+- :bowtie: I am an experienced Full Stack Developer.

 - 🌱 I’m currently learning Ruby on Rails and React.